charlenebatiste/BookHub/proposal.md

 `7` Find API and test to see if you can get data ( _be able to print data in the console using Axios, Node-Fetch, and/or Postman_ )

 ![Proof Of Fetch](/public/assets/proof-of-fetch.png)

+`8` Stretch Goals

+- Allow the user to search books by several methods (title, author or genre)

+- Let users add books to a mustRead list on their Bookshelf

+- Allow for users to create and/or join BookClubs with other users